AbhinavRai30/api-framework/QUICKSTART.md

 # API Framework - Quick Start Guide

 ## Overview
-You have successfully set up a comprehensive API automation framework built with Robot Framework and Python.
-This framework supports:

-✅ Universal API keywords for GET, POST, PUT, DELETE operations ✅ JSON and XML payload support
-✅ PostgreSQL database integration
-✅ Excel-based test data management
-✅ Separate reports directory
-✅ Fully reusable components
+API automation framework with robotframework with taking payloads from Excel and sending as JSON or XML

 ## Framework Structure